ekjamu/printf/README.md

 # The PRINTF project
 ## by Karoline, Cienna, Matthew

 this will contain all information

+Testing if push works - Cienna